If you searched for Google Gemini API pricing in 2026, here's the official answer first.

 📊 Quick Math: At 1M queries/month, Gemini 2.5 Flash costs just $165 — that's $0.000165 per query.
 Compare that to Claude Haiku 4.5 at $1,300 or GPT-5 mini at $475.
 For search workloads, Gemini's Flash tier is hard to beat and ranks near the top in cost-per-million token comparisons.

-- Low-volume internal tools
+- Build low-volume internal tools

 How to optimize your Gemini API costs